July 2020 Dates TBD

 The Program has three primary goals: Develop students’ understanding of the complexities of history, empower students to be leaders in their communities who support human rights and genocide prevention, and to provide examples of past and current role models who have made a difference in their communities and the world.
 Since ignorance is the main cause of hate, we expect students will become more compassionate human beings and develop and share more meaningful relationships on school campuses and in the world around them.

 Local students will be acknowledged for their exemplary projects developed at the Teen Symposium promoting a uniting for kindness, acceptance, and inclusion against bullying.
-Student works will be showcased in an exhibit, and the event will be followed by a concert.
-Cost is $110 for the day’s activities.
-Scholarships may be requested.
-Registration information available September 20.

 See program guide for Native American Heritage month activities for all ages.
 Multicultural music, activities and crafts are being planned.
 Stay tuned for more information.

-Around the World Summer Multicultural Camp
+Holidays Around the World Winter Multicultural Camp